buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_1_Write_your_first_prompt.md

 I just want to be very clear about something — **the next 30m may be super magical, or they may be painful.** Prompts can be really fkin annoying to write and I just want you to know that.

-Prompt engineering is a skill, you won’t be good at it to start and that’s fine.
+Prompt engineering is a skill - you won’t be good at it to start, and that’s fine.
 But, just be sure to keep treading forward. **Remember, your goal is to ship this project.
 Nothing else.** Don’t get caught up in trying to get ****one**** thing to work.

 Some tips I wish I had when I was learning prompt engineering: